womanonrails/womanonrails.com/_i18n/en/_posts/2015-12-20-what-is-git.md

 end
 ```

 All changes together.
 How we can resolve this problem?
-We can have some one in team who will take care of this.
-We can talk with this person, tell what we changed and then this person need to go though all files check and figure out how fix conflicts.
-Do you also think that this is not good idea?
-Even worse.
-This is catastrophically bad idea and who wants to be this person?
-So second and I think the most important problem **2. how merge all changes together easily?**
+We can have someone on the team, who will take care of this problem.
+We can talk with this person, tell her what we changed.
+Then this person needs to go through all files check them and figure out how to fix these conflicts.
+Do you think that this is a bad idea?
+Me too.
+This is even worse, then you expect.
+This is a catastrophic idea and who wants to be this person?
+Do you see how painful this can be?
+Even more than in the first example.
+So second and I think the most important problem is: **How to merge all changes easily?** So git can resolve these problems for us in most cases automatically.
+So **Git is a tool to help with cooperative projects**.

-Do you see that this is painful?
-Even more than the first example.
-Yes?
-I think that too.

-So Git can resolved this problems for us in most cases automatically.
-So Git is tool to help with cooperative projects.
-But! (there is always some but) It is good for text files (programs, books, articles) but not good for images.
-Image is binary file no text file (in most cases excluded for example svg).
-When we change something in this file we can not read in easy way those changes.

-Example:
-Our image have this inside:
+### Binary files in git

+Is git created to work with all file types?
+Not exactly.
+There is an exception.
+Git is good for text files (source code, the text of books, or articles) but it isn't good for images, videos, or any other binary files.
+This is related to the git way of handling changes.
+Git remembers changes in lines, so this is why it is good for text files.
+Each text is composed of many lines.
+When you change one line you just see how the line was looking before and after the change.
+In the case of binary files, files that are composed of bits, it's more difficult.
+For example, when we open our image directly, inside it can look like this:

 ```
 00000000  89 50 4e 47 0d 0a 1a 0a  00 00 00 0d 49 48 44 52  |.PNG........IHDR|